Jit- announcement icon

 Edited by Jit Team

-the 5 best open - source developer - friendly product security tools in 2012
+the 5 best open source application security tools in 2021

 As cybersecurity becomes increasingly important in software development, the “shift left” security approach is widely recognized as a best practice for ensuring superior application security.
 Numerous traditional security firms are introducing shift-left products and capabilities, and the concept is gaining traction.